bradcupit/amznNoBuy/README.md

 amznNoBuy
 =========

-Hide amazon's streaming video 'buy' button so your kids don't spend a bunch of money.
+Chrome extension that hides amazon's streaming video 'buy' button so your kids buy videos without your permission.